 This soup can be characterized as mellow and refreshing.
 The mellow taste of the soy sauce spreads throughout your senses while the seafood flavors come up and tickle your nose.
 The seafood soup forms the base for the mellow taste, and while lard floats up on the top, the flavor may not be as surprising as you think.

-The noodles used in these ramen options are the same thick wavy style whether it is in Sapporo ramen or Asahikawa ramen.
+The Hokkaido noodles used in these ramen options are the same thick wavy style whether it is in Sapporo ramen or Asahikawa ramen.
 The difference is how water is retained in the noodles: Sapporo ramen takes on a yellowish hue while Asahikawa ramen has a whitish colored noodle.
-These wavy shaped noodles are picked and utilized to help enhance the experience of slurping up the noodles.
+These wavy shaped noodles are picked and utilized to help enhance the experience of slurping them up.

 The ingredients are roasted pork fillet, bamboo, and leek.
 Seaweed and other toppings may vary based on the store.
 This topping style may be rather simple compared to Sapporo ramen, but there are many stores offering vegetable ramen with a vegetable stir-fry topping.

 Increasing your toppings is an option for many stores so be sure to ask if that is your preference.
 There are many ramen shops in Asahikawa city with many shops forming lines out the door.
 Many stores offer salt and miso options in addition to the traditional Asahikawa taste.

 When traveling in this area you may be unsure which flavor to try out, but for your first experience, be sure to try the traditional Asahikawa Ramen.

 Hakodate ramen is another famous Hokkaido ramen variety.
 It is a ramen widely famous around Hakodate City, a place known for its wonderful night view.
 The base of Hakodate ramen is salt.
 Hakodate ramen's classic style uses straight noodles placed inside a clear soup.
 The soup stock is often made with pig bones, chicken bits, kelp, and vegetables.